jgaa/glad/README.md

 The first one is a smart cache designed for use-cases like caching API-keys/RBAC data in web-services.

+The project is named after a little dog I found in my garden one evening.
+Despite a very touch and difficult start of his life, he has always been very very happy. *Glad* is the Norwegian word for happy ;)

 ## SmartCache

 The cache is a trivial key/value store.
 If an item is not found,